 The point of writing a scientific article is to ensure that you leave a proper record showing how you acquired your results and why it is valid.
 Therefore, you should ensure that your hypothesis can be proven or disproven by the results that you have.

-4. Collect data through a thorough search of the literature
+4. Do a thorough review of the literature

 Before you start writing, you should search for and read reputable sources for information.
 Your initial reading should point you in the direction of the appropriate literature.
 Databases such as Google Scholar are quite useful in finding the appropriate literature.